 2900 Southern Blvd., Bronx NY

-This annual train exhibit features beautiful model trains zipping through over 150 world-wide landmarks created using leaves, bark and even moss.
-Thanks to a 3,000-square-feet of additional space, the display will have more bridges, tunnels and tracks than ever.
-And if you’re wondering how it’s made, stick around for the short behind-the-scenes movie. $30 for adults and $18.
+This annual train exhibit features beautiful model trains zipping through more than 175 world-wide landmarks created using leaves, bark and even moss.
+The display features bridges, tunnels and tracks, plus landmarks like the Statue of Liberty, One World Trade Center and Battery Maritime Building. $28/weekends, $23/weekdays for adults and $12/weekends, $10/weekdays for kids.
 It gets crowded so grab your tickets in advance and get there early.

 This indoor and outdoor Christmastime event has the works.
-Start by checking out the millions of blue and white twinkling lights and stunning display of professionally-decorated evergreens complete with handmade ornaments.
-Once you’re done, head outside to take in an 18 feet tall Fraser Fir and a musical performance in the open-air theater. $20 per person; kids 4 and under are free.
-Tickets are required.
+Start by checking out the color and white twinkling lights and stunning display of professionally-decorated evergreens complete with handmade ornaments.
+Once you’re done, head outside to take in a towering Fraser Fir, fire pits and carolers. $30/adults, $16/ages 5-18; kids 4 and under are free.
+Tickets are required (and are timed).

 1 Great Wolf Dr., Scotrun, PA

 Want to experience a winter wonderland without having to freeze outside?
-This decked-out holiday celebration has it all, from indoor snow showers to professional indoor snowshoers, and a gingerbread house big enough to dine in (made with more than 5,000 candies).
-There’s also the Great Clock Tower Howl-iday Show (where animals of the forest come to life in the lobby), Santa’s Letter Depot and even visits from good ol’ Saint Nick himself.
+This decked-out holiday celebration has it all, from indoor snow showers to a gingerbread house big enough to dine in (made with more than 5,000 candies).
+There’s also Snow 'N' Glow Dance Parties, North Pole University and even visits from good ol’ Saint Nick himself.
 And there are Snowland Suites available that are decked out with indoor trees, garland and snowflakes, to really make your overnight stay special.

 Routes 202 and 263, Lahaska, PA

 There’s no shortage of events to get you into the holiday season here.
-This whimsical Bucks County hot spot kicks off the cheer with a light parade through the village led by Mrs. Claus on November 13.
-There’s also an amazing, ongoing gingerbread house competition that lasts well through January.
+This whimsical Bucks County hot spot kicks off the cheer with a Santa and Mrs. Claus parade through the village on December 1 (and it's every day after that, too!).
+There’s also an amazing, ongoing gingerbread house competition that lasts well through January 5.

 Escape to the North Pole (in South Jersey!) this holiday season on Congress Hall's front lawn, which is getting completely transformed into a winter wonderland this year.
-Think giant candy canes, Santa's workshop, a train, carousel and elves making toys for good boys and girls.
-While your mini-me's fill up on holiday cheer, parents can sip cocoa (or an awesome holiday cocktail) and get some last minute shopping done.
+Think Santa's workshop, a train and hot cocoa (or an awesome holiday cocktail) and get some last minute shopping done.

 216 Forest Ave., Paramus

 The seasonal spectacular features a number of wintry attractions, including ice rinks (there’s a synthetic rink just for beginners!), the Bergen Express Train Ride, Santa’s North Pole Workshop and a carousel.
-If you’re feeling chilly, head to the heated food tent or beer garden to warm up.
 And of course, your Winter Wonderland ticket gains you access to the zoo, as well.
 And don't miss out on your chance to meet the big man himself!